realjay79/cvss/README.md

 ## Calculation Model

-This calculator uses a **hybrid scoring model** that combines multiplicative and additive approaches based on specific weights and formula components.
+CVSS3.1 calculator uses a **hybrid scoring model** that combines multiplicative and additive approaches based on specific weights and formula components.

 ### Key Aspects of the Calculation Logic